lanefu/DHT22-Python-library-Orange-PI/README.md

 DHT22 libgpiod Python library
-This simple class can be used for reading temperature and humidity values from DHT22 sensor on Orange PI using libgpiod and https://github.com/Jeremie-C/OrangePi.GPIO
+This simple class can be used for reading temperature and humidity values from DHT22 sensor on Orange PI using  https://github.com/Jeremie-C/OrangePi.GPIO

 ## prep ##